semaphoreci/docs/docs/essentials/deploying-with-promotions.md

 ```
 ### Change-based continuous deployment

-Pipelines can also be promoted on file change.
-When two or more independent
-projects share a single repository, you may want to trigger different pipelines
+Pipelines can also be set to automatically promote when a file changes in a selected repository.
+When two or more independent projects share a single repository, you may want to trigger different pipelines
-depending on which project was modified in the recent commits.
-These is a pattern
+depending on which project was modified in recent commits.
+This is a pattern
 typically found in [monorepo workflows][monorepo-workflows].

-You can define what folders or files you're interested in deploying with `change_in`.
+You can define which folders or files you're interested in deploying with `change_in`.
 Let's say you have an Android and an iOS application in the same repository.
 In this case, each app must be deployed using a different pipeline.
 The following
 example shows two promotions:

 - The *Android release* pipeline starts automatically when all jobs have passed on the `master` branch, and at least one file has changed in the `android` folder.
-- The *iOS release* pipeline does the same when at least one file has changed in the `ios` folder.
+- The *iOS release* pipeline also starts automatically when all jobs have passed on the `master` branch, and when at least one file has changed in the `ios` folder.

-In both cases, paths are relative the the repository's root.
+In both cases, the paths depend on the repository's root.

 ``` yaml